-Whether you love it or loathe it-- IT budget planning is a must.
-For more than five years, TechRepublic Premium has tracked IT spending by surveying tech professionals about their IT budget plans for upcoming fiscal years.
+Whether you love it or loathe it– IT budget planning is a must.
+For more than seven years, TechRepublic Premium has tracked IT spending by surveying tech professionals about their IT budget plans for upcoming fiscal years.

-Just how have IT trends changed---or stayed the same--over the years?
-We found out by looking back at previous surveys regarding IT budget plans for fiscal years 2015-2020.
+Just how have IT trends changed—or stayed the same–over the years?
+We revisited previous surveys regarding IT budget plans for fiscal years 2015-2021 to find out.

-It's no surprise that IT spends increased year-over-year during the past six years.
+It’s no surprise that IT spends increased year-over-year during the past seven years.
 After all, technology options continue to evolve and progressively provide workforce solutions for the enterprise at rapid rates.

-In 2015, more than 80% of survey respondents indicated that their IT budget was as much, or more than the previous year.
+In 2015, more than 80% of survey respondents indicated that IT budgets were as much, or more than the previous year.
 Nearly half— 44% — reported that the 2015 budget was slightly or significantly higher than 2014.

 Spending increases continued in 2016; however, according to the majority of survey respondents, 2017 budgets saw only a small increase over 2016 spends.
 Optimism persisted, and in 2017, 18% of survey respondents said that their 2018 IT budgets would increase by 11-20%.
 By 2018, 39% of respondents reported that their IT budgets would increase 1-5%.
 This exact figure repeated itself for 2019 budgets with 39% of 2019 respondents saying that their IT budgets would increase 1-5%.
 For 2020 budgets, this number dropped slightly to 37% of respondents saying that their IT budgets would increase 1-5%.
 In addition, 8% of respondents said their 2020 budget would increase 20% or more.

-Staying in theme with previous reports, in 2020 62% of respondents said that their IT budget would be under $1 million.
-However, 13% of respondents reported that their IT 2020 budget would be more than $20 million.
+Staying in theme with previous reports, in 2020, 62% of respondents said that IT budget would be under $1 million.
+However, 13% of respondents reported that IT 2020 budget would be more than $20 million.

 In 2015 budgets, improving efficiency and business processes were considered the most pressing IT matter, with 63% of respondents indicating it as a major priority.
 IT priorities remained largely unchanged in 2016, except mobile device management made slight headway due to organizations deploying BYOD (bring your own device) policies and more mobile application deployments in the field.